 - Even people who initially expressed reservations about allowing leashed dogs in Heckscher Park now support extending the policy as dog owners are following the rules.

-The bottom line, according to the Park Ambassadors’ Report, is that the leashed dog pilot program should be made a permanent part of Huntington’s townwide dog-friendly parks policy.
+The bottom line, according to the Park Ambassadors’ Report, is that the leashed dog pilot program has been successful and should be made a permanent part of Huntington’s townwide dog-friendly parks policy.

 Dog owners need to remember restrictions on dogs, both leashed and unleashed, remain in place for specific areas of town parks.
 Among these are: